 The idea is simple: when an employer gives an applicant a test or asks her a series of questions, the applicant answers in a way that comports with what she thinks the interviewer wants to hear.
 With an objective-based game where a clear goal is outlined, a candidate has a much harder time masking her methodology.
 The games Pymetrics develops reportedly measure 90 "cognitive, social and personality traits" and are used to gather data on a company's top performers.
 After enough data is collected, Pymetrics can then create the perfect composite employee.
 Every applicant is then measured against this composite, giving employers an objective look at who is best for the job.

 The use of games is far from a passing trend however, and is not unique to Pymetrics.
 A Deloitte report recently revealed that nearly 30% of all business leaders use games and simulations in their hiring process.
 Unfortunately for companies hoping AI and algorithmic programs are the cure all for their (the companies') hiring woes, this report also concluded that over 70% of these business leaders found cognitive games to be a "weak" indicator of employee success.
 Still, to throw another wrench into the equation, there is a significant amount of evidence to support the idea that algorithms do outperform humans when it comes to hiring ideal candidates.
-In reality though, humans and AI systems are actually just better at different things.
+In reality though, humans and AI systems are just better at different things.
 For example, a person, with only so much time in their day, can't accurately or quickly read through thousands of resumes and cover letters.
 But while algorithms are good at narrowing down selections and denying clear wrong fits, they aren't particularly well suited for sussing out passion or work ethic.
 There's also another, unforeseen issue attached to AI hiring.

 AI and algorithmically-based hiring are supposedly unbiased and don't allow for pettiness, racism, or sexism to factor into their selection process.
 That said, today's leaders in AI technology are far from working out all the kinks.
 A crime-predicting algorithm in Florida recently labeled black people as potential criminals twice as often as it did white people.
 It also isn't an unrealistic jump in logic to suggest that an algorithm could see a demographic inconsistency, such as the best salesman at a particular firm happening to be male, and conclude that it should rank female job applicants lower.
 Pyretics, in particular, claims that its algorithms are rigorously designed to avoid this type of bias, but this issue not only calls AI's efficacy into question but its ethics as well.
-According to Sandra Wachter, a researcher at the Alan Turing Institute and the University of Oxford, "Algorithms force us to look into a mirror on society as it is," and that relying too heavily on data can make it seem as though our cultural biases are actually just inscrutable facts.
+According to Sandra Wachter, a researcher at the Alan Turing Institute and the University of Oxford, "Algorithms force us to look into a mirror on society as it is," and that relying too heavily on data can make it seem as though our cultural biases are just inscrutable facts.
 This is what Arvind Narayanan, a professor of computer science at Princeton calls the "accuracy fetish," a fetish that's all too prevalent in Silicon Valley, a place in which AI is consistently touted as objective.

 In a lot of ways, it's hard to argue against algorithmic hiring procedures.
 They save both time and money, and have been proven to work in several cases.
 The danger is not in this technology supplanting HR reps.
 People will continue to be a part of the interview process, if only for the reason that liking the people you work with is one of the most important facets of productivity.
 Algorithms only become a problem when they're treated as infallible oracles, capable of answering questions inaccessible to the human mind, rather than pieces of machinery.
 It's important to remember, the algorithm is a tool, an electric drill to the interview process's hand crank.
 AI isn't meant to replace human judgement, but to narrow the gap between rote tasks and decisions that require said judgement.
 In this metaphor, people aren't the hand crank or the electric drill; we're the screw.